joelagnel/bpftrace/README.md

 - gnu tar
 - bison

+To run bpftrace and bcc you'll also need a device running Linux kernel providing required functionality (see "Linux Kernel Requirements" section [here](https://github.com/iovisor/bpftrace/blob/master/INSTALL.md#linux-kernel-requirements)).
+In case of arm64 it's great if the device runs kernel version 4.10+ ([that's when uprobe support for arm64 was landed](https://github.com/torvalds/linux/commit/9842ceae9fa8deae141533d52a6ead7666962c09)).

 ## Usage
 The following builds and copies a sysroot directory containing bpftrace, bcc, python and their dependencies to your android device under `/data/local/tmp/bpftools-0.0.1`: